Where to watch a NASCAR race

 Each race broadcast is accompanied by a pre-race show, which breaks down story lines and analyzes drivers and teams before the green flag.
 A post-race show often immediately follows each event, which features the winning driver’s interview in Victory Lane and other driver or crew chief interviews that highlight the action for that particular race.

 What to expect when attending a NASCAR race

-While attending a race, it’s more than just the high intensity action on the race track.
+While attending a race, it’s more than just the high-intensity action on the race track.
 It’s a full experience.
 Before the race, fans in attendance can enjoy various sponsor activations outside of the race track that are entertaining and interactive.
-Fans can also expect other activities such as with driver appearances and merchandise trailers where your favorite drivers’ gear can be purchased.
+Fans can also expect other activities such as driver appearances and merchandise trailers where your favorite drivers’ gear can be purchased.
 Camping is also available outside of the race track, as well as the infield depending on the size of the facility.

 As the green flag nears, drivers will make their way to the frontstretch for driver introductions before climbing into their machines for the race.
 Other pre-race ceremonies include the presentation of colors, the invocation, and the performance of the national anthem — the Canadian national anthem as well at some events.
 Finally, the ceremonies are concluded with the famous, “Drivers, start your engines” command.

 Drivers will then pull off pit road and begin a series of pace laps at caution-flag speed until it’s time for the pace car to pull off the race track and the green flag to fly.